 1. Does that company follow software engineering process?

-In my experience, I had to suffer.
-Some senior people STRONGLY BELIEVE that no process can be applied in their projects.
+In my experience, I found some senior people who STRONGLY BELIEVE that no process can be applied in their projects.
 Also, some even don’t know the difference between Software Engineer and Programmer.

 2. How about their interview process?
 That is they will take your interview and you will also get idea about them.